Note: To read The Wishing Map from the beginning, click here.

 Chapter Twenty-Four: The Long Night

 Previously: Gina learned of B’frona’s fate since she’d left Rennou.
-What fate awaited her? she wondered.
-When would she face her Questing Beast?
+What fate awaited her, she wondered.

 ⇔ ⇔ ⇔